 carried their lifeless leader to their city:

-all minds were gripped by sorrow, rainy tears
+all minds were gripped by sorrow, stormy tears

 he was overwhelmed by their high keening,

-and when he looked on Turnus, saw his wound—
+and looking down on Turnus, saw his wound—

 he wept aloud before the procession,